deepchecks/deepchecks/docs/source/tabular/index.rst

 =======

 Deepchecks tabular sub package contain a large variety of checks and suites for different use cases.
-Visit the :ref:`installation_guide` page to set up your environment and then head over to the Tutorials section.
+Jump over to the :ref:`tabular__quickstarts` in the Tutorials section to get started, or visit the :ref:`getting-started__installation` for a full guide about how to set up your environment.

 .. _tabular__index_tutorials: